DSabarish/LangChain-Streamlit-App/README.md

 ## Overview

 This project is a simple web application built using Streamlit and LangChain with the Google Generative AI API.
 The app allows users to input a question, which is then processed by Google's Generative AI model ("gemini-pro") through LangChain, and the generated response is displayed in real-time.
 This demo application serves as a straightforward example of integrating state-of-the-art AI models into a user-friendly web interface.

+Simple Streamlit app using LangChain and Google Generative AI to generate real-time responses based on user input.
+Easy setup, clean interface, and powered by state-of-the-art AI technology.

 ## Features